loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_6.md

 - **Action Items for Next Week**
   - Do the differential abundance first - Ayesha
       - depending on how this goes then we can see if we want to remove texas data set completely to use a higher sampling depth
+  - Core microbiome analysis - Maya